After War Gundam X: Production

+Media

 Anime

 The series 39 episodes aired in Japan from April 5, 1996, to December 28, 1996, across TV Asahi's ANN stations.
 It was directed by Shinji Takamatsu, and the screenplay was written by Hiroyuki Kawasaki.
 Character designs was by Nobuyoshi Nishimura while mecha designs were done by Kunio Okawara & Junya Ishigaki.
 Masaru Sato directed the art and the music was composed by Yasuo Higuchi.
-The series was released on DVD in North America in 2016 and on Blu-ray in 2020.
+The series was released on DVD in North America in 2016 and had a special edition Blu-ray release in 2018, and a wider release on Blu-ray in 2020.

 Manga

 Adaptation

 An adaptation of the anime was released in Comic BomBom.
 The manga by Kōichi Tokita ran from April 1996 to March 1997, outlasting the anime by three months, and was collected in three volumes.
-It was re-released on January 26, 2022 as After War Gundam X Re:Master Edition.
+It was re-released with additional chapters focusing on Jamil Neate's past on January 26, 2022, as After War Gundam X Re:Master Edition.

-Sequels
+Prequel/Sequels

-After War Gundam X: Under The Moonlight, also known as New Mobile Century Gundam X: Under the Moonlight, written by Chitose Oojima and illustrated by Yutaka Akatsu, is the sequel manga to the After War Gundam X anime and was released between 2004 and 2006.
+After War Gundam X: Under The Moonlight, also known as New Mobile Century Gundam X: Under the Moonlight, written by Chitose Oojima and illustrated by Yutaka Akatsu, with design cooperation from Takyuki Yanase, is the sequel manga to the After War Gundam X anime and was released between 2004 and 2006.
 The manga takes place seven years after the final episode in the series.
 The four-volume series stars a new cast of characters different from those in the anime, but includes the same designs and mechanical drawings of the ships and mobile suits featured in the anime.
 The series focuses on Rick Aller and a Newtype pilot from the 7th Space War named Kai, as well as a mysterious organization that has rebuilt D.O.M.E. after its destruction at the end of the After War Gundam X anime.

-This series was written by Chitose Oojima, with artwork by Yutaka Akatsu, and design cooperation from Takyuki Yanase.
-Originally planned as only a short series in Gundam Ace, the popularity of it caused it to be expanded and compiled into a four-volume manga series published by Kadokawa Shoten.
+Originally planned as only a short series in Gundam Ace, the popularity of the series caused it to be expanded and compiled into a four-volume manga series published by Kadokawa Shoten.

 A one-shot sequel manga Next Prologue: If I Am With You (Anata to, Issho nara) supervised by the original anime's director Shinji Takamatsu, written by the anime's series composition writer Hiroyuki Kawasaki and illustrated by Kōichi Tokita was included as a bonus material for the Blu-ray release of the series on March 23, 2018.
 It focuses on Garrod and Tiffa after the end of the series.
 It was later included in the volume 3 of After War Gundam X Re:Master Edition manga, released on January 26, 2022.

+Anotner one-shot prequel manga Newtype Warrior Jamil Neate (Newtype Senshi Jamil Neate) supervised by the original anime's director Shinji Takamatsu, written by the anime's series composition writer Hiroyuki Kawasaki and illustrated by Kōichi Tokita.
+It set story focuses youth Jamil who has Newtype ability join United Nations Earth after recruit become selection Mobile Suit pilot Gundam X.